 The display is also well suited for streaming video from supported security cameras.
 If you have a Ring Video Doorbell, then you can even answer your door directly from your Echo Show without having to open your phone.

-Should I buy the Echo Show 5?
+Should you buy the Echo Show 5?

 When it comes to Alexa-enabled smart displays, the Echo Show 5 is the best value without a doubt.
 If you wanted a small device for use on your bedside table, the Echo Spot looks funkier and is a touch smaller, but it’s a lot more money, so I’d opt for the Echo Show 5 instead.